clarkbk/clarkbk.github.io/about.md

 ## Life

 I narrowly missed being born in North Carolina, where most of my family lives, and instead grew up in Atlanta with a sister named [Rachel](https://www.facebook.com/profile.php?id=2717269).
 After a lifetime as an overprivileged and under-aware prep star at Pace Academy, I went to Vanderbilt University, where I did Economics, Chinese, Frisbee, and other general shenanigans.
 For a semester, I lived in Beijing.
 After school, I moved to New York to take my first job at Yelp.
 Later I moved to Phoenix, still with Yelp.
-Then back to NYC for a new job and with my girlfriend [Janice](https://www.facebook.com/janice.bacuetes) (*juh-neece*), with whom I now reside contentedly in South Williamsburg, on the East River.
+Then back to NYC for a new job and with my girlfriend (now fiancée) [Janice](https://www.facebook.com/janice.bacuetes) (*juh-neece*), with whom I now reside contentedly in South Williamsburg, on the East River.

 <div id="map"></div>